-This stove has been tested for and must be installed on a floor protector with the proper Thermal Resistance or R-value as stated in the installation instructions under "Locating Stove" section, step 1, of this manual.
+This stove has been tested for and must be installed on a floor protector with the proper Thermal Resistance or R-value as stated in step 1 of the installation instructions under "Locating Stove" section of this manual.
 If the floor protector materials listed in the instructions are not available, materials with an equivalent R-value may be substituted.